-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Success criteria/Measurement Progress made 1 The gap between pupil premium Progress 8 and national non-pupil premium students will narrow, students will improve by at least 0.2 from 2019 baseline.
-The gap widened nationally and it also did at the school.
-In terms of Progress 8 the gap in 2022 was 0.78, around national average.
-2 The percentage of pupil premium students achieving 9-4EM will exceed 45%.
-Target achieved: 50% of pupil premium students achieved 9-4EM.
-3 Pupil premium attendance will be more in line with whole School attendance, at least 92% for pupil premium cohort across the School.
-All attendance was affected by the pandemic.
-The whole cohort attendance was 92.24%, PP attendance was 89.34%.
-The gap has remained broadly constant.
-4 Teachers and teaching assistants to provide high quality teaching and learning including core teaching strategies introduced through CPD.
-Quality assurance procedures will monitor the effectiveness of this.
-Quality assurance processes show that the use of feedback, modelling and metacognition (learning strategies) are being increasingly implemented.
-The further development of metacognition is a priority for this academic year.
-5 Increased engagement of pupil premium families to parents' evenings.
-Parents' evenings - comparison of attendance data to 2020-2021; we will see a percentage increase across all year groups.
-2020-2021 attendance (full cohort): Y7 - 68.3% Y8 - 61% Y9 - 68.7% Y10 - 71.8% Y11 - 75.3% Parents evening 2021/2022:Year%%groupAttendanceAttendance(full cohort)(PP)769%42%27%863%42%964%43%21%1078%53%25%1170%54%16%There was an overall percentage increasein three year groups, and we now have datato monitor PP attendance.
-6 Students make positive and well informed choices at transition stages and NEETs remain low.
-Progression data will show that NEET's are less than 2% NEET figures as of January 2023: 2% 7 Students on the University Mentoring Scheme and the academic mentoring programme will remain engaged throughout, receive strong evaluations at the end of the Engagement was monitored throughout and for all but one student it was excellent.

-program and show progress.
+Success criteria/Measurement Progre Progress made 1 Progress 8 and national non-pupil 0.78, ar In terms of Progress 8 the gap in 2022 was 0.78, around national average.
+In 2023 the gap narrowed to 0.55.
+2 - centage of pup ng 9-4EM will e - 46% of pu ed 9-4EM. pil premium students 3 Pupil premium attendance will be more in line with whole School attendance, at least 92% for pupil premium cohort across the school.
+(Sheffie was 89 The whole cohort attendance was 92.9% (Sheffield average - 90.4%).
+PP attendance was 89%, the gap has remained broadly constant.
+4 4 Teachers and teaching assistants to provide high quality teaching and learning including core teaching strategies introduced through CPD.
+Quality assurance procedures will monitor the ef- fectiveness of this. use of f (learnin more co Quality assurance processes show that the use of feedback, modelling and metacognition (learning strategies) are being implemented more consistently whilst using the KES lesson structure.
+5 5Increased engagement of pupil premium families to parents' evenings.
+Parents' evenings - comparison of attendance data to 2022-2023; we will see a percentage increase across all year groups. $2021-2022$ dataYear group nce (full co- nce (PP)769% hort)769% 64% 43% 21%964% 53% 25%1170% 54% 16%Overall68.8% 46.8% 22% Year group 7 8 9 10 11 evening 2 % Attendance (full hort) 69% 70% 70% 65% 75% 69.8% 6 figure is 0. effield avera .
+0 intly better than 7 7 Students on the University Mentoring Scheme and the academic mentoring program will remain engaged throughout, receive strong evaluations at KS3 as ntoring prog the Universi ram did not ty withdrew the at the end of the program and show progress.
 Progress data and student voice evaluations.
+22 PP students were involved in academic mentoring - 18 out of 22 students had a higher attainment score from their GCSE exams compared to their trial exam results.
+12 out of 22 students had a higher attainment score from their GCSE scores compared to their MLOs from their review